What can we learn from Hammondsport as we create the future of small towns?

 The Main Square

-The center of Hammondsport is small and well proportioned enough to draw people in for various experiences.
-It really serves as a square, which is often better used than a more widespread town green approach.
-The latter, though often bigger, is much more passive.
+The center of Hammondsport is small and well-proportioned enough to draw people in for various experiences.
+It really serves as a square, which is often better than the more widespread "town green" approach.
+The latter, though often bigger, is usually much more passive.
+In Hammondsport, the town square has ample seating, shade, and often hosts events, markets and performances.
+It is the heart of town.

 Many downtown businesses huddle around the square, reinforcing its role as a center point.
 A mix of gastronomic and wine tourism-related attractions mingle with local establishments like hardware stores and libraries.